10 – Fallen Angel

 # 4 – The Court of the Crimson King

-The final track off the band’s debut album, The Court of the Crimson King, has the distinct honor of being one of only two Crimson songs to ever chart in the Unite States.
+The final track off the band’s debut album, The Court of the Crimson King, has the distinct honor of being one of only two Crimson songs to ever chart in the United States.
 Possibly the most recognizable track to the general public, this song reached number 80 on the Billboard Hot 100.
 Written by Sinfield and McDonald, Crimson King’s flute, Mellotron, and string work set King Crimson apart upon its release in 1969.

 # 3 – Starless

 The last track on the last King Crimson record of the 1970s, Starless, stands as 12-minute musical epic that was originally intended to be the title track of Starless and Bible Black, the band’s sixth studio album.
-The initial lyrics and melody were written by Wetton but Bruford and Fripp didn’t feel it was good enough for the album.
+The initial lyrics and melody were written by Wetton but Bill Bruford and Fripp didn’t feel it was good enough for the album.
 After some alterations to the words and melody, the song was recorded six months later during the Red sessions.
 As the third track off that album to make this top 10, Red is an absolute must for any Crimson listener.

 # 2 – Epitaph